Mermade/openapi-gui/README.md

 -----------
 ### How It Works

-Select an existing OpenApi 2.0 or 3.0.x definition to upload, or create a new definition and start adding Paths, Operations, and Parameters.
+Select an existing OpenAPI 2.0 or 3.0.x definition to upload, or create a new definition and start adding Paths, Operations, and Parameters.
 When an existing definition is used, it is parsed and forms for editing each Path, Operation and Parameter will be created.

 You can load an existing definition by appending a `?url=` query parameter to the initial start page.

 Click an item from the menu on the left to begin editing.
 View the JSON/YAML output at any time by selecting one of the "Export" tabs.
 When finished, download the output to save it locally or copy it your clipboard.
-OpenApi-gui only stores one definition at a time, and this is in your browser's local-storage.
+OpenAPI-GUI only stores one definition at a time, and this is in your browser's local-storage.
 Make sure you save your JSON/YAML output locally.

-Before performing a destructive action, OpenApi-gui saves the current state of the definition.
+Before performing a destructive action, OpenAPI-GUI saves the current state of the definition.
 At all other times you must remember to select Save manually.

 ### Technology

-OpenApi-gui runs entirely client-side using a number of Javascript frameworks including [Vue.JS](https://vuejs.org/), [jQuery](https://jquery.com/) and [Bulma](http://bulma.io/) for CSS.
+OpenAPI-GUI runs entirely client-side using a number of Javascript frameworks including [Vue.JS](https://vuejs.org/), [jQuery](https://jquery.com/) and [Bulma](http://bulma.io/) for CSS.

 To get the app up and running just browse to [the live version on GitHub pages](https://mermade.github.io/openapi-gui), deploy a clone to GitHub pages, deploy to Heroku using the button below, or clone the repo and point a browser at `index.html` or host it yourself - couldn't be simpler.
 More [technical information here](docs/technical.md).